low-res/ko-sortabletable/README.md

-    headline - optinal, translateable headline-label for the widget. default:"" searchable - boolean flag to indicate the table is seachable. default:true exportable - boolean flag to indicate the visible tabledata is exportable as csv. default:false
+    headline - optinal, translateable headline-label for the widget. default:"" searchable - boolean flag to indicate the table is seachable. default:true exportable - boolean flag to indicate the visible tabledata is exportable as csv. default:false trClassCalculators - array of functions that return css classes that should be asigned to table rows.
+Given Functions are called with two parameters (rowData, index) tdClassCalculators - array of functions that return css classes that should be asigned to table cells.
+Given Functions are called with two parameters (rowData, index)